 About the author

-This guide has been written exclusively for ByteStart by John Auckland, a crowdfunding specialist and founder of TribeFirst, a global crowdfunding communications agency that has helped raise in excess of £5m for over 30 companies.
-John – who is also Virgin StartUp’s crowdfunding trainer and consultant, helping them to run branded workshops, webinars and programmes on crowdfunding – is a regular contributor to ByteStart, and you can benefit from more of his expertise and insight into crowdfunding in;
+This guide has been written exclusively for ByteStart by John Auckland, a crowdfunding specialist and founder of TribeFirst.
+Tribefirst is the world’s first dedicated marketing communications agency to support equity crowdfunding campaigns, and has helped raise in excess of £25m for over 60 companies.
+John is also Virgin StartUp’s crowdfunding trainer and a regular contributor to ByteStart.
+You can benefit from more of his crowdfunding expertise in;

 ByteStart is packed with help and tips on all aspects of starting and funding your business.
 Check out some of our most popular guides;